-When value is used as argument to FFI call that is foreign import safe foreign import unsafe Argument Type reads are writes are reads are writes are Array# Unsound Unsound Sound Unsound MutableArray# Unsound Unsound Sound Unsound SmallArray# Unsound Unsound Sound Unsound MutableSmallArray# Unsound Unsound Sound Unsound ArrayArray# Unsound Unsound Sound Unsound MutableArrayArray# Unsound Unsound Sound Unsound unpinned ByteArray# Unsound Unsound Sound Unsound unpinned MutableByteArray# Unsound Unsound Sound Sound pinned ByteArray# Sound Unsound Sound Unsound pinned MutableByteArray# Sound Sound Sound Sound rBytes/StgMutArrPtrs/StgSmallMutArrPtrs heap object containing it 1 .
-By contrast, a foreign Cmm call (page 494), introduced by foreign import prim, sees the heap object, not just the payload.
+When value is used as argument to FFI call that is foreign import safe foreign import unsafe Argument Type reads are writes are reads are writes are Array# Unsound Unsound Sound Unsound MutableArray# Unsound Unsound Sound Unsound SmallArray# Unsound Unsound Sound Unsound MutableSmallArray# Unsound Unsound Sound Unsound ArrayArray# Unsound Unsound Sound Unsound MutableArrayArray# Unsound Unsound Sound Unsound unpinned ByteArray# Unsound Unsound Sound Unsound unpinned MutableByteArray# Unsound Unsound Sound Sound pinned ByteArray# Sound Unsound Sound Unsound pinned MutableByteArray# Sound Sound Sound Sound

+When passing any of the unlifted array types as an argument to a foreign C call, a foreign function sees a pointer that refers to the payload of the array, not to the StgArrBytes/StgMutArrPtrs/StgSmallMutArrPtrs heap object containing it .
+By contrast, a foreign Cmm call (page 482), introduced by foreign import prim, sees the heap object, not just the payload.
 This means that, in some situations, the foreign C function might not need any knowledge of the RTS closure types.
-The following example sums the first three bytes in a MutableByteArray# 2 without using anything from Rts.h:
+The following example sums the first three bytes in a MutableByteArray# without using anything from Rts.h: